CoviloMilos/mvp-challenge/README.md

 # Stdout stream

-- Whenever mathced item is found it will be printed at ./stdout folder in file (defined as category).
-For exmaple =>
+- Whenever mathced item is found it will be printed at ./stdout folder in file (defined as category). example =>

   ```javscript
   const pattern = {